Home · Property Management · Renting Out a New Build

 Kitchen splashback

-A patterned tile or feature stone splashback transforms the kitchen for relatively modest cost.
+A patterned tile or feature stone splashback transforms the kitchen for a modest spend.
 The kitchen sells the home in photos.

 Upgrade 02